 Who decides whether or not an entry will be accepted?

-The Selection Committees for the various competitions are made up of members of the Festival direction, filmmakers, cinema operators and freelance curators with long years of experience in the short film genre.
-There is a balanced relation of female to male committee members.
-The members of the Selection Committees reach their decisions independently.
+The selection committees for the various competitions are made up of members of the Festival management, filmmakers, cinema operators and freelance curators with a long experience in the short film genre.
+There is a balanced ration of female to male committee members.
+The members of the selection committees reach their decisions independently.

-Which criteria has the Festival set for the acceptance of an entry?
+Which criteria has the Festival set for the acceptance of a submission?

-The question of actual criteria is difficult to answer, since the newest developments in short film each year always place high demands on the established selection criteria.
-On the other hand, a contribution must always be measured against its claim of representing something new - regardless of genre, production quality and budget.
+The question of actual criteria is difficult to answer, since the new developments in short film each year regularly place high demands on the selection criteria.
+On the other hand, a contribution must always be measured against its claim of representing something new – regardless of genre, production quality and budget.
 The decisive factor is the film's position with regard to social reality, cultural differences and aesthetic innovation.
-The Selection Committees are always on the lookout for something surprising, never for works that merely fulfil certain standards.
+The selection committees are always on the lookout for surprising works, never for specific standards.

-When is the decision reached on which entries are to be admitted?
+When is the decision reached on which submissions have been selected?

 The selection decisions are reached by mid-March.

-How are the selected participants informed of their acceptance?
+How are the selected submitters informed of their acceptance?

-The final selection is publicized on-line by mid-March.
-We cannot respond to any inquiries regarding acceptance before that time.
-All of those who have submitted works will be informed of the results of the competiton selection via e-mail.
+The final selection is publicised online in mid-March.
+We cannot respond to any inquiries regarding selection before that time.
+All submitters will be informed of the results of the competition selection.

 What is the Open Screening?

-What are the eligibility requirements for the Open Screening?
+What are the prerequisites for taking part in Open Screening?

-Which conditions must be fulfilled to obtain accreditation?
+Which conditions must be fulfilled to obtain an accreditation?

 Only those persons and institutions with an obvious occupational interest in visiting the Short Film Festival Oberhausen may obtain accreditation.
-Accreditations for students of film studies, film school students, etc. are limited.
-Applications should be made jointly by students from each institution and must be accompanied by proof of current enrolment.
+Accreditations for students of film studies, film school students, etc. are limited and must be made jointly by students from each institution and accompanied by proof of current enrolment.
 In case of doubt, further information can be obtained from the Festival.

-The accreditation fee, which grants admission to all events taking place in the Festival cinema and includes a copy of the Festival catalogue, must be paid in cash when the visitor's festival badge and information are picked up.
-Accreditation deadline is beginning of april.
-Due to the high amount of administrative effort involved, any accreditations after this deadline can only be granted on site in well-founded exceptional cases, at a higher charge.
+The accreditation deadline is in April.
+Due to the administrative effort involved, any accreditations after this deadline can only be granted on site in well-founded exceptional cases, at a higher charge.

-All accredited persons have free access to the Video Library during the course of the festival.
-Here all competition entries are available on DVD or www.reelport.com for individual viewing, this have to be reserved at place.
-A online market catalogue in two languages is available containing an index of available films organised by country, title, director, length and other categories.
-Buyers and festival representatives can access this catalog online starting in April with the help of a password.
-If you would like to receive this password, or for any other questions regarding the Video Library, please contact Hilke Doering.
+All accredited persons have free access to the Video Library during the duration of the festival.
+Here all competition entries are available for individual viewing.
+It is recommended to reserve viewing slots in time on location.
+An online Video Library catalogue with search options by country, title, director, length and other categories will be published.
+Buyers and festival representatives can access this password-protected catalogue online starting in mid-April.
+If you would like to apply for a password or have any other questions regarding the Video Library, please contact Hilke Doering.